If you aspire to help children with complex needs achieve their potential a career as a special educational needs teacher would suit you

 - Times Educational Supplement Jobs

-- Vacancy lists from some local authorities (LAs).
+- Vacancy lists from some local education authorities (LEAs)

-There is a one-year statutory induction for all newly qualified teachers (NQTs), including those who start teaching in special educational needs (SEN) as their first position after qualifying.
+All newly qualified teachers (NQTs) have to complete a one-year statutory induction, including if you start teaching in special educational needs (SEN) as your first position after qualifying.

-Further postgraduate professional development is possible.
+You can undertake further postgraduate professional development.
 Options include certificates as well as a diploma or Masters in special educational needs.

-There are additional mandatory requirements for SEN teachers who specialise in teaching pupils with visual, hearing or multi-sensory impairment.
+There are additional mandatory requirements for SEN teachers if you specialise in teaching pupils with visual, hearing or multi-sensory impairment.